 Thailand – The Eastern Economic Corridor (EEC) Office will work with government agencies and the private sector to sharpen the skills of more than 8,500 workers in 2021.
-The EEC Office estimates that more than 475,000 workers will be needed in the next five years, including people with the skills required by foreign companies.
 The government is looking at ways to improve skills to better serve targeted industries, particularly in sectors such as next-generation cars, robotics, medical technology and aviation.

 Singapore – Ngee Ann Polytechnic wants new technologies to enable students to design and develop prototypes using 3D printing technologies.
 The polytechnic seeks a partner to move their program to an online space and allow students to 3D print products virtually.
 This presents an opportunity for Australian edtech companies to bridge this gap in STEM education.

 Vietnam - The Directorate of Vocational Education and Training (DVET) has announced that Vietnam will build three high-quality vocational training centres by 2025.
 The centres will be based within three colleges in Hanoi, Quang Ngai province and Ho Chi Minh City.
 Vietnam also aims to increase the number of high-quality vocational colleges from 45 to 70 by 2025 and to 90 by 2030.
 DVET is working with international organisations from Australia, Germany, United Kingdom, Singapore and Korea to learn their models.
 The new vocational training colleges should open more opportunities for international and Australian partnerships.